databricks/databricks-sdk-py/docs/workspace/settings/credentials_manager.rst

         Exchange token.

         Exchange tokens with an Identity Provider to get a new access token.
-It allowes specifying scopes to determine token permissions.
+It allows specifying scopes to determine token permissions.

         :param partition_id: :class:`PartitionId`
+          The partition of Credentials store
         :param token_type: List[:class:`TokenType`]
+          A list of token types being requested
         :param scopes: List[str]
           Array of scopes for the token request.